November 24, 2020

 As is the case with all nations, but perhaps more so in China due to the length and continuity of its history, modernity and tradition have yet to achieve a stable balance—it remains a give and take between past and present.
 Women continue to assume unprecedented positions of power.
 At the same time, however, traditional beliefs continue to influence which options and opportunities are—and are not—available.

-The proverbs below reflect the historical centrality of the family to Chinese cultural life, and they also indicate just how multidimensional this notion is.
+The proverbs and idioms below reflect the historical centrality of the family to Chinese cultural life, and they also indicate just how multidimensional this notion is.

 Some sayings, particularly those expressing intimacy and support of family relationships, will find a place in the hearts of modern readers.
-Other proverbs, particularly those relating to the plight of women and the conditions of marriage, will perhaps make the modern reader uncomfortable.
+Other proverbs and idioms, particularly those relating to the plight of women and the conditions of marriage, will perhaps make the modern reader uncomfortable.

 History is sometimes wonderful, sometimes terrible and always complicated, and Chinese history is no different.
-These proverbs record China’s evolving attitudes towards the family.
+These proverbs and idioms record China’s evolving attitudes towards the family.

 国无二君，家无二主 (guówú’èrjūn, jiāwú’èrzhǔ)